 MBDA encourages and rewards high achievement levels.
-Up to 150% of the maximum allowable points for most performance measures will be awarded, based on the extent to which the MBC exceeds the minimum performance goal for the identified category.
-For example, if the minimum performance goal for the Dollar Value of Awarded Contracts is \$70 million and the MBC achieves \$105 million in this category, the project operator will receive 30 points.
-Alternatively, if the MBC were to achieve \$110 million in this category, the operator would be limited by the 150% threshold and receive 30 points.
+Up to 150% of the maximum allowable points for most performance measures will be awarded, based on the extent to which the MBDA Business Center exceeds the minimum performance goal for the identified category.
+For example, if the minimum performance goal for the Dollar Value of Awarded Contracts is \$70 million and the center achieves \$105 million in this category, the project operator will receive 30 points.
+Alternatively, if the MBDA Business Center were to achieve \$110 million in this category, the operator would be limited by the 150% threshold and receive 30 points.

-Under "Bonus Points," a project operator may earn up to 15 additional points in each program year for (a) participating in special initiatives undertaken by MBDA; (b) collaborating with MBDA staff for the benefit of MBE clients; and, (c) organizing and completing business-to-business events.
+Under "Bonus Points," a project operator may earn up to 15 additional points in each program year for (a) participating in special initiatives undertaken by MBDA; (b) collaborating with MBDA staff for the benefit of MBE clients; and (c) organizing and completing business-to-business events.

-The MBC is required to utilize, in a good faith effort, all of its resources to achieve the stated goals.
-Should the MBC exceed its performance requirements prior to the end of a funding period, the MBC is expected to maintain operations at full strength and continue to provide services and reach greater performance outcomes.
+The MBDA Business Center is required to utilize, in a good faith effort, all of its resources to achieve the stated goals.
+Should the MBDA Business Center exceed its performance requirements prior to the end of a funding period, the center is expected to maintain operations at full strength and continue to provide services and reach greater performance outcomes.

-MBDA views the project operator of the center as a cooperative partner and the MBC an extension of MBDA in the minority community.
-The staff of the MBC is seen as an envoy of MBDA that communicates the mission and values of the Agency to the minority business community.
+MBDA views the project operator of the center as a cooperative partner and the MBDA Business Center an extension of MBDA in the minority community.
+The staff of the MBDA Business Center is seen as an envoy of MBDA that communicates the mission and values of the Agency to the minority business community.
 Thus, high achievement in any one performance measure cannot excuse failure to reach other goals as stated in this Appendix to the FFO.
 Failure to satisfy minimal goals in other performance elements may result in termination of the award, notwithstanding high achievement in any particular performance measure.

-In order for a reported outcome to be considered and counted towards the center's goal, the outcome must have a link to the MBC services.
-A link is defined as specific actions provided by the center to the client for a specific objective (i.e., loan packaging services resulting in an approved loan, bid matching services resulting in the client securing a contract, managerial consulting focused on increasing productivity resulting in jobs retained, etc.).
+In order for a reported outcome to be considered and counted towards the center's goal, the outcome must have a link to the MBDA Business Center services.
+A "link" is defined as specific actions provided by the center to the client for a specific objective (e.g., loan packaging services resulting in an approved loan, bid matching services resulting in the client securing a contract, managerial consulting focused on increasing productivity resulting in jobs retained).
 The center may also receive credit towards a goal generated through the assistance of a strategic partner or in collaboration with other MBDA funded projects and staff.
-Strategic partner or collaborative-related outcomes must have a link to MBC services.
+Strategic partner or collaborative-related outcomes must have a link to MBDA Business Center services.